AdobeDocs/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-overview.md

 ### Decision Management on the edge technical considerations

-* Requests per second = 5000.
-* Latency of response < 250ms.
 * Access to edge real-time profile.
 Only edge projected audiences and profile attributes will be available in the profile.
-* If personalization is required in first time experiences, hub will be ideal as the full profile is available.
-The edge profile must sync from the hub for the first time edge experience.
-Hence the very first experience from the edge will not include prior uploaded profile data to the hub.

 ## Related documentation